Errol Flynn: A pictorial

 We love the classics for so many reasons – art, talent, entertainment, emotion, beauty.
-None of which is more important or worthy a reason than any other.
-On this day we honor Errol Flynn for all of them and because today would have been his 103rd birthday.
+Not one of those is more important or worthy a reason than any other.
+On this day we honor Errol Flynn for all of them and because today would have celebrated a birthday.

 “By instinct I’m an adventurer; by choice I’d like to be a writer; by pure, unadulterated luck, I’m an actor.”